tomichj/buildo/README.md

 Run `rails db:migrate` after this.

-### Auth Generator*
+### Auth Generator

 Installs:

 * [oath](https://github.com/halogenandtoast/oath) rails authentication toolkit
 * [oath-lockdown](https://github.com/tomichj/oath-lockdown) An authentication system for Rails built on Oath.

-You should have a User model in place before you run this generator.
+You should have a User model in place *before* you run this generator.
+If this is a new rails app, run the scaffolding generator above before you run this generator.

+To run this generator:

     rails generate buildo:auth